ossec/ossec-docs/docs/manual/output/reports-email-output.rst

 Daily E-Mail Reports
 ====================

-Daily E-Mail reports are summaries of the happening of the day from OSSEC presepective.
+Daily E-Mail reports are summaries of the happening of the day from an OSSEC presepective.

 Configuration options